adriantataro/g7technoreQ/README.md

 The site shows a blocking consent modal before any form is usable, referencing the **Data Privacy Act of 2012 (Republic Act No. 10173)**.
 It outlines what's collected, how it's used, and the rights it's designed to support — to be informed, to access, to correct, to request erasure, and to data portability.
 Profile deletion requests are handled by contacting the support email; there's no self-service delete button in this version, so plan for that workflow (or build it) before relying on this for production use with real patient data.

-## Security Notes

-The uploaded source files contain working API keys and a live deployment URL hardcoded as constants (`BREVO_API_KEY`, `EMAILJS_PUBLIC_KEY`, `SCRIPT_URL`, etc.).
-Before pushing this repo somewhere public:

-- **Rotate any keys that have already been exposed.** Treat anything that was ever in a file you're about to publish as compromised.
-- **Move secrets out of source.** `BREVO_API_KEY` in particular should live in Apps Script's `PropertiesService` (Project Settings → Script Properties), not in the committed `.gs` file.
-- **EmailJS's public key is meant to be client-visible** by design, but its template and service IDs are still worth reviewing for any default rate limits or quotas you don't want abused.
-- **The `Patients` sheet stores photos as base64 strings directly in cells.** That's fine for a prototype at low volume, but will hit Sheets' cell-size and sheet-size limits faster than you'd expect — budget for moving to Drive-backed storage (there's a `savePhotoToDrive` helper already started in `Code.gs`) if this scales past a class project.

-## Roadmap

-Carried over from the team's business plan:

-- Move from manual, phone-based NFC encoding to industrial encoding + thermal card printing for larger batches.
-- Add a self-service "delete my record" flow to fully back the RA 10173 erasure right described in the privacy notice.
-- Move patient photos to Drive (or another object store) instead of inline base64.
-- Formal business registration and expansion beyond the initial PUP ITECH campus trade area.

 ## Team